Understanding Parshat Va’era

 (Although I always stick to the pshat (literal meaning) of the text, it is interesting to note that the Midrash says only 20% of Israelites ever left Egypt – which just shows the degree of integration, assimilation and inertia that prevailed — and this was AFTER the ten plagues.)

-For, indeed, is a corporate lawyer working 90 hours a week in New York for $500,000 a year not a slave to his job because he is enslaved to his lifestyle?
+For, is a corporate lawyer working 90 hours a week in New York for $500,000 a year not a slave to his job because he is enslaved to his lifestyle?
 Indeed, is he not a slave to America?
-And the same is a fortiori true for Jews in Europe who really have no business being there.
-The handwriting is so clearly inscribed on the proverbial walls of France, Belgium, Germany and even England that one has to be fundamentally defective not to see it.
+The same is a fortiori true for Jews in western Europe who really have no business being there.
+The handwriting is so clearly inscribed on the proverbial walls of France, Belgium, Germany, Holland and even England that one has to be fundamentally defective not to see it.
 Yet here, too, the Jews are slaves to their respective countries, slaves to the lifestyle that that country offers – be it for richer or for poorer.

 Ask most committed Jews in the diaspora why they remain there and you get one of two reasons: